LIGO Event Trigger Timing

 With that, either the analysis is 100% accurate or it could be declaring false detections.

 Even if one doubts only the LIGO analysis, many scientists doubt the possibility of a gravitational wave.
-Many scientists know gravity must be instantaneous.
-For example, the orbits of all bodies in our solar system cannot possibly remain stable with that time delay.
+Many scientists know gravity must be instantaneous. not limited to the speed of light.
+For example, the orbits of all bodies in our solar system cannot possibly remain stable with that time delay caused by slow gravity.
 Isaac Newton when he described gravity (the first to do so, with an equation) knew gravity must be instantaneous.

 If gravity is instantaneous then there is no wave; LIGO cannot detect the invalid prediction of a mistake.

 At its most sensitive state, LIGO will be able to detect a change in distance between its mirrors 1/10,000th the width of a proton!

 LIGO is one of the most sophisticated scientific instruments ever built.
 LIGO's detections will provide physicists with the means to answer key scientific questions, such as:

 What are the properties of gravitational waves?

 Is general relativity the correct theory of gravity?